mreider/am/agilemarkdown-project/Tags-can-have-timelines.md

 @mreider Still waiting for your review.
 I've added timeline pages with gantt charts.
 The original https://github.com/gerald1248/timeline doesn't work properly, so I forked and modified it - https://github.com/falconandy/timeline
 Please, update agilemarkdown at reider.club before and run 'am sync' then sent by @falconandy at 2018-07-12 02:36 PM

+@falconany this looks really good.

 ## Attachments